nodegui/nodegui/website/docs/guides/getting-started.md

 **Requirements:**

 - NodeGui supports macOS 10.10 (Yosemite) and up.
 NodeGui currently only supports 64bit OS.
-- CMake 3.1 and up (Installation instructions can be found here: https://cmake.org/install/)
-- Make, GCC v7
-- Currently supported Node.Js versions are 14.x.
+- Currently supported Node.Js versions are 16.x.

-We strongly suggest you use some kind of version manager for Node.Js.
-This would allow you to switch to any version of nodejs quite easily.
+We strongly suggest you use some kind of version manager for Node.js.
+This would allow you to switch to any version of Node.js quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm

 Confirm that both `node` and `npm` are available by running: